wlads/reefpoints/source/posts/2014-05-08-building-an-ember-app-with-rails-part-2.md

 applications interacted with in real-time (albeit very fast real-time).

 Let's build out a landing page for our app.
-We will TDD this entire application.
+We will TDD this entire application over this multi-part series.
 Create a new directory and file `ember/tests/integration/landing-page-test.js`.

 All of our files will be in